 Everybody needs a little TLC.
 So why not, include your partner?
 Turn on some candles, put on some relaxing music (yeah, that’s right – slow jams) and give each other a spa treatment.
 Take a shower together and take turns giving each other a tantalizing massage.
 Touch is a powerful way to promote intimacy.
 Use essential oils to add some aromatherapy into the mix.

 Well, I hope I’ve given you some ideas for some easy cheap date nights at home.
 Just because you have kids doesn’t mean you have to wait for a babysitter.
-Sometime the best date nights are the ones that are at home and low key.
+Sometimes the best date nights are the ones that are at home and low key.
 Spending quality time together is all that really matters.

 If you need support, advice, and help on how to navigate motherhood and marriage, then this post, 21 Bloggers to Help You Slay Motherhood, is a must-read.